Hassanfach/Suricata-IDS-With-SIEM-Integration/README.md

         credentials.
     -   `install_filebeat.sh`: Installs and configures Filebeat on the Suricata server.
+    -   `install_ids.sh` : Installs and configures Suricata as IDS
 4.  **Access Kibana**: Use an SSH tunnel to connect to Kibana and explore the SIEM dashboards.